UoB-COMSM0110/2024-group-11/README.md

 We assigned roles from the beginning of the project, which ensured clarity in responsibilities and accountability, facilitating a smooth development process.
 Project management was completed rotationally.
 This allowed team members with more expertise in one area to guide others onto the correct path.
 Correspondingly, members were able to contribute more in different fields.

 Jialun led the coding and code development process and the team responsible for code implementation and execution, while also helping out in design and animations.
 Qiyuan worked closely with Jialun on development and execution and implemented sound for the project alongside researching, implementing and utilising resources and libraries.
-Alice was responsible for the design and interface, and coding the main menu, buttons and pipes, alongside general gameplay design and class design.
+Alice was responsible for the design interface, coding the main menu, buttons and pipes, alongside general gameplay design and class design.
 Ahmed was responsible for project planning and design as well as testing (both internal and external), creating focus groups, and carrying out evaluations as well as unit testing and code tests.
 Chen was responsible for the development and helped implement difficulty levels, accelerate bird/pipe movements and control gameplay physics.

 ### Team Evaluation